Emergency workers (Scotland) Act 2005

 Our criminal defence lawyers

-The best thing you can do for your defence is to hire a solicitor at Graham Walker Solicitors.
+The best thing you can do for your defence is to hire a lawyer at Graham Walker Solicitors.
 We have experience in these cases and have excellent results for clients.
 You may receive Legal Aid which means our services won’t cost you a penny.